greycsont/GreyAnnouncer/docs/README.md

 - The file(s) in the **Lib/** folder are third-party and not authored by me.
 They are not covered by the License of this project.
 Please refer to the respective license(s) of those files.

 ## License Change
-Starting from version 1.0.2, this project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
+Starting from version 1.0.2, this project is licensed under other license, see [COPYING](https://github.com/greycsont/GreyAnnouncer/raw/main/COPYING) to view the changes

 Previous versions were licensed under the MIT License.